kaya70875/ytfetcher/docs/cli.md

 ### Comment Options

-**`--comments <NUMBER>`**
+**`--comments`**

-- Fetch top N comments alongside transcripts and metadata
+- Fetch comments alongside transcripts and metadata
-- Example: `ytfetcher channel TheOffice -m 20 --comments 10 -f json`
+- Example: `ytfetcher channel TheOffice -m 20 --comments --max-comments 10 -f json`
-- This fetches top 10 comments for each video along with transcripts
+- This fetches up to 10 comments for each video along with transcripts

-**`--comments-only <NUMBER>`**
+**`--comments-only`**

-- Fetch only comments with metadata (no transcripts)
+- Fetch only comments (no transcripts or metadata)
-- Example: `ytfetcher channel TheOffice -m 20 --comments-only 10 -f json`
+- Example: `ytfetcher channel TheOffice -m 20 --comments-only --max-comments 10 -f json`

+**`--max-comments <NUMBER>`**

+- Maximum comments to fetch per video
+- Default: `20`
+- Used with `--comments` or `--comments-only`

+**`--transcripts-only`**

+- Fetch only transcript data, without metadata
+- Example: `ytfetcher channel TheOffice -m 20 --transcripts-only -f json`

+**`--snippets-only`**

+- Fetch only video metadata, without transcripts
+- Example: `ytfetcher channel TheOffice -m 20 --snippets-only -f json`

 **`--sort` <`top`, `new`>**

 - Sort comments with top or newest ones (default to `top`).
-- Example: `ytfetcher channel TheOffice -m 10 -c --sort new`
+- Example: `ytfetcher channel TheOffice -m 10 --comments --max-comments 10 --sort new`

 !!!
 Warning
     Comment fetching is resource-intensive.
 Performance depends on your internet connection and the volume of comments being retrieved.